joshuanathanjavier/Glair/Readme.md

 ### Running the Game
 1. Press F5 or click the play button in Godot
 2. Select the main scene when prompted (`scenes/main_menu.tscn`)
-3. **Adjust your audio settings** - spatial audio is crucial for immersion
+3. **Use headphones** - 3D spatial audio is essential for the horror experience
 4. Navigate to Map1 from the main menu to begin the horror experience
+5. **Audio Controls**: Master volume affects all sounds, individual bus volumes for fine-tuning

 ⚠️ **Content Warning**: This game contains horror elements including darkness, tension, potentially frightening scenarios, and hostile AI enemies that actively hunt and attack the player.